scopeusc/scope-f19/lesson-7/README.md

-# Lesson #7: Making Interactive Portfolio
+# Lesson #7: Making Interactive Portfolio Part I
 We will be building a mini interactive portfolio website using jQuery and BootStrap within Javascript

 ## Setup

-1. We will first create a folder named myPortfolio.
+1. We will first create a folder named `myPortfolio`.

 2. Open your myPorfolio using any editor of your choice and create a file named  `index.html`.